 It’s been a while since the music industry switched to the digital era.
 CDs and vinyl mostly became souvenir merchandise, while we all enjoy music by downloading it to our gadgets or streaming it via streaming platforms.
-Digital distribution opened a lot of new opportunities to musicians.
+Digital distribution opened a lot of new opportunities for musicians.
 You no longer need a label to sell your music worldwide.
-Numerous services will help you to sell and stream your music online, without any headache.
+Numerous services will help you to sell and stream your music online, without a headache.
 All you need is to create a good music product, make it available on the platforms that your average listener is used to, and start promoting your release online and/or offline.

 Let’s imagine that you just finished your debut single, EP or album, and you don’t have any experience in this field yet.
 There are a lot of distribution options available to you, but if you are an independent musician, I would recommend you to choose between two main directions.